 The first cultivation cycle, conducted in an older field, yielded less-than-expected results.
 Rather than abandoning the project, the team continued experimenting with different sowing periods and cultivation conditions.

-Because shifting cultivation remains common in the region, trials were conducted in both old and newly cultivated fields to compare outcomes.
+Because shifting cultivation remains common in the state, trials were conducted in both old and newly cultivated fields to compare outcomes.

 “We are now experimenting on different fields and months,” he said.